KyushuUniversityMathematics/DANCAR/README.md

 Written by Shizuo KAJI

-This code computes an embedding of a directed graph (that is, it associates vectors for each vertex) so that the existence of an edge is modeled by the geometry.
+This code computes an embedding of a directed graph (that is, it associates a vector for each vertex) so that the existence of an edge is modeled by the geometry.

 More precisely, each vertex is represented by a ball and a point (called the anchor) contained in the ball.
 That is, each vertex is identified by
-- the coordinates of the centre in R^n
+- the coordinates of the centre in R^d
 - the radius
-- the coordinates of the anchor in R^n where R^n is the n-dimensional Euclidean space.
+- the coordinates of the anchor in R^d

+where R^d is the d-dimensional Euclidean space.
 A directed edge (u,v) is modeled by the relation that the anchor of v is contained in the ball of u.

 For details, look at